Artificial discovery of lattice models for wave transport: Results

 Symbolic expressions describe the functional dependencies between physical quantities and naturally provide interpretability, which aids applications and generalization.
 Therefore, human researchers often seek analytical solutions or approximations for a physical system.
 When mathematical models are not available or too complex, symbolic expressions are typically derived through heuristic methods, e.g., by fitting various candidate functions.
 Symbolic regression \cite{schmidt2009distilling,brunton2016discovering,udrescu2020ai} provides a powerful, automated approach to this problem.
 Unlike traditional regression, which fits continuous parameters to a fixed mathematical expression, symbolic regression searches through both the space of possible expressions and their associated parameters.
 In any symbolic regression task, there is a trade-off between the complexity of an expression and its fit error.
 We aim to discover the set of all Pareto-optimal expressions, in the sense of finding the expressions with the smallest fit error as a function of the complexity.

 In our work, we use {\sc AIFeynman 2} \cite{AIFeynman2,github_aifeynman}, which is specifically tailored to physics applications and discovers and exploits symmetries in the dataset.
 Using {\sc AIFeynman 2}, we automatically identify Pareto-optimal symbolic relationships between the lattice parameters and idealized gain properties in our discovered amplifier lattices.
 These equations allow us to gain insights into the underlying parameter dependencies and to engineer amplifiers with target gain characteristics without re-running the optimization.
-This is especially helpful for lattices where we did not succeed in finding analytical solutions ourselves, e.g., for the lattice in \cref{fig:amplifier}(b), which we use as a primary example below.
+This is especially helpful for lattices where we were unable to obtain analytical solutions ourselves, e.g., for the lattice in \cref{fig:amplifier}(b), which we use as a primary example below.

 To utilize symbolic regression, we have to generate a large dataset covering a wide range of target gain characteristics and the associated lattice parameters, see \cref{fig:symbolic_regression}(a).
 To do so, we run our continuous optimization multiple times for different target gain rates while keeping the lattice layout fixed.